Dine & Drink: Restaurant news and notes; What to eat and drink this week

 Eat for COA at Flat Waves on Thursday, March 12th.

+Newport Hospital clinical dietitian Steven McPartland, MS, RD, will present “Chews Wisely: Sink Your Teeth Into Healthful Eating” on Thursday, March 12 from 6:30 to 7:30 p.m.
+This event is part of the Newport Hospital Community Lecture Series, which features expert speakers on a variety of topics including surgery, preventive medicine, and the latest medical advancements.
+All lectures are free and open to the public, and light refreshments will be provided.
+Parking is free.

-Newport Vineyards will host a cooking class, Scratch Series: Cooking with Beer, on Thursday, March 12th, March Beer Hall Night on Friday, March 13th, and Sunday Funday Brix Brunch, Banging Beer Brunch on Sunday, March 15th.
+Newport Vineyards will host a cooking class, Scratch Series: Cooking with Beer, on Thursday, March 12th, March Beer Hall Night on Friday, March 13th, and Sunday Funday Brix Brunch, Hair of The Dog on Sunday, March 15th.
 Details on all events here.

+Brick Alley Pub‘s Famous Parade Day Buffet is back and will be offered on Parade Day beginning at 8 am. $14.95.
+Brick Alley’s Famous Parade Day Buffet

+The Reef will be hosting Recovery Brunch: The Day After St. Paddy’s Day on Sunday beginning at 12 pm.
+There will be a Mimosa and Boody Mary Bar being offered.

 Ragged Island Brewing is celebrating their third birthday on Tuesday, March 17th.